-- Mutton or Lamb: I use bone-in goat shoulder.
-Cut the shoulder yourself or ask the butcher to cut it into smaller pieces.
-I usually purchase goat or lamb at local Indian, Arab, Mexican, or Asian market.
-Places like Whole Foods carry both.
+- Gosht: I tend to use bone-in goat shoulder.
+Cut the goat meat yourself or ask the butcher to cut it into smaller, boti-size pieces.
+I usually purchase goat and lamb at local Indian, Arab, Mexican, or Asian markets.
+Stores like Whole Foods carry both.
 However, they are often more expensive.

-- Ghee: Ghee develops a deep, nutty flavor for the dish; mustard oil is a great alternative.
+- Ghee: Ghee develops a deep, nutty flavor for the dish, but mustard oil is a great alternative.

 - Cumin Seed: Toast cumin seeds in ghee to pronounce and enhance their natural flavor.

-- Chilies: Green chilies add heat that doesn’t overwhelm.
-If you prefer a spicier curry, chop the chilies before adding them.
+- Chiles: Slit green chiles add heat that doesn’t overpower the dish.
+If you prefer a spicier curry, chop the chiles before adding them.

-- Tomato: Fresh tomatoes are the base for authentic karahi recipes.
+- Tomato: Fresh tomatoes are the key to making authentic karahi.
 I use Roma tomatoes since they have less moisture than other varieties.
-Puree the tomatoes in a food processor to reduce the cooking time (and disguise them for my husband); traditional recipes call for cut or diced tomatoes that fry in the pan.
-You can go this route, but it increases the cooking time.
+Puree the tomatoes in a food processor to reduce the cooking time (and disguise them for my husband).
+Most traditional recipes call for cut or diced tomatoes that fry in the pan.
+You can go this route, but increase the cooking time to give the tomatoes enough time to reduce.

-- Spices: Salt, pepper, Kashmiri chili powder, cumin powder, coriander powder, and kalonji seeds come together to season this dish.
+- Spices: Salt, black pepper, Kashmiri chili powder, ground cumin powder, coriander powder, and kalonji seeds come together to season this dish.

-- Cilantro: Finish karahi with freshly chopped cilantro.
+- Cilantro: Finish the karahi with freshly chopped cilantro.

 The full recipe with measurements is in the recipe card below.

-- Warm 1/4 cup of the ghee in a heavy-bottomed pan over medium-low heat.
-Add cumin seeds and green chilies.
+- Warm the ghee in a heavy-bottomed pan over medium-low heat.
+Add cumin seeds and green chiles.

-- Increase the heat to medium-high, add more ghee, and stir in the goat; continue frying until the color changes.
+- Increase the heat to medium-high and stir in the goat.
+Continue frying until the color changes.

-- Stir in the ginger and garlic, and cook for about 2 minutes.
+- Stir in the ginger and garlic, and cook for 1-2 minutes.

-- Next, Add salt, pepper, Kashmiri chili powder, cumin powder, coriander powder, and kalonji seeds to a small bowl.
-Stir the spices, cilantro, and pureed tomatoes into the pan.
+- Add salt, pepper, Kashmiri chili powder, ground cumin powder, coriander powder, kalonji seeds, and tomato puree to the goat.
 Lower the heat, cover, and gently simmer.

-- Cook for one hour; stir it frequently to ensure nothing sticks to the bottom of the pan.
+- Simmer over medium heat for one hour.
 Check the goat for tenderness at the one-hour mark by attempting to separate the meat from the bone using a fork.
 It should easily pull apart; if not, simmer until the goat reaches the desired tenderness.

-- Similar to bhuna gosht, karahi involves a cooking technique called bhuna, or cooking over high heat until the ghee or oil separates.
-However, this technique may not be effective for goat or lamb, as these meats require longer cooking times to become tender.
-To overcome this, I recommend pressure-cooking the goat first, followed by a low-heat braise to help the ingredients meld together.
-If you don’t have an Instant Pot or pressure cooker, don’t worry – I’ve also included stovetop instructions for slow-cooking bone-in lamb or mutton.
+- Similar to other dishes like bhuna gosht, karahi involves a cooking process called bhuna (an Urdu word for fried) that calls for cooking over high heat until the ghee or oil separates to create a paste.
+This technique may not be effective for goat or lamb, as they require a longer cooking time to become tender.
+That is why I pressure-cook the goat first, followed by a low-heat braise to help the ingredients combine.
+If you don’t have an Instant Pot or pressure cooker, don’t worry – I’ve also included stovetop instructions for slow-cooking bone-in mutton or lamb karahi.

-- Avoid overcrowding the pan with goat or lamb because the moisture won’t evaporate.
-If you end up with too much liquid in the pan (tell me how I know this), remove the meat and set it aside; this allows the masala to cook down faster.
+- Avoid overcrowding the pan with goat or lamb because the moisture will take longer to evaporate, no matter how much you bhuna.
+If you end up with too much liquid in the pan from crowding (tell me how I know this), remove the meat and set it aside; this allows the masala to cook faster.
 Return the goat once it reduces.

 - Rice: Basmati Rice, Jeera Rice, Pulao, Cauliflower Rice